colinleroy/SP2SD_DIY_KIT/SmartportSD-firmware/README.md

 ## Get the programs

-Download it on [SPIISD](https://github.com/kerokero5150/SP2SD_DIY_KIT)'s Github.
-Copy and use the "SmartportSD-1.16" folder as is.
+Download or git clone the source to this project.
+Copy and use the "SmartportSD-firmware" folder as is.

 ## Get the dependencies

-Download the latest version of the [SdFat Arduino library](https://github.com/greiman/SdFat/) and install it in your Arduino libraries folder (that location is system-dependent so you'll have to figure out where it is for you, sorry).
+Download the 2.1.2 version of the [SdFat Arduino library](https://github.com/greiman/SdFat/) and install it in your Arduino libraries folder (that location is system-dependent so you'll have to figure out where it is for you, sorry).

 ## Compile and upload the code to the Arduino